 It may also help to think about your business in a whole new light and consider if it’s the type of place people not only want to come to—but to stay.
 One company that snatched success from failure with this method is Recruit Holdings, a tech and ad company from Japan.

 When the CEO of Recruit got caught up in shady share selling that also took down the prime minister of Japan and his entire cabinet, the world thought Recruit was done for.
-As the company braced for the worst, it realized it had let all of its employees down, so the company started developing and training its workers in ways that would help them get jobs after the demise of Recruit—in short, it became a good company to come from, which made people want to come work for Recruit.
+As the company braced for the worst, it realized it had let all of its employees down, so the company started developing and training its workers in ways that would help them get jobs after the demise of Recruit—in short, it became a good company to come from, which made people want to go work for Recruit.